pippim/pippim.github.io/_posts/2018/2018-04-01-Change-2-or-more-LibreOffice-documents-to-have-the-exact-same-styling^formatting.md

 rem - else if font size is 18 set to 22 rem - else set font size to 12

-rem The macro will save document and exit Libreoffice Writer.
+rem The macro will save document and exit LibreOffice Writer.

 Dim CharHeight As Long, oSel as Object, oTC as Object Dim CharStyleName As String